CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

 # Introduction

-This repository's objective is to demonstrate the automatization of secrets management with ArgoCD using the AWS Secrets Manager and Secret Storage CSI Driver (SSCSI) in ARO.
+This repository's objective is to demonstrate the automatization of secrets management with ArgoCD using the AWS Secrets Manager and Secret Storage CSI Driver (SSCSI) in ROSA.

 ## This repo is using the following tecnologies:
+- ROSA HCP or Classic Cluster
 - ArgoCD
 - Helm
 - Secrets Storage CSI Driver (SSCSI)